California Healthy Youth Act

 As a condition of the law, secondary schools must provide information to students regarding safe and legal access to sexual health services, supports for LGBTQ-inclusive environments, and additional interventions for schools with higher percentages of students at risk for HIV/STDs and unplanned pregnancies.
 We are working with our community partner the Beach Cities Health District in identifying resources for our students.

 The California Healthy Youth Act was presented to the RBUSD Board of Education on Tuesday, September 11, 2018.
-Please see the presentation.
+Please see below for the presentation.

 If you have questions, please contact the District representative listed below.